 There are several cases in which one can be exempted from payment of customs duties during the customs clearance procedure:

 Customs, or the customs duty office, is a national body of the local government whose task is to uphold customs clearance procedure.
 This task consists of preventing illegal and prohibited items entering the country, as well as determining the number of duties to be paid when importing goods that are subjected to taxation under the local law.

-Proper completion of customs clearance documents is essential to avoid delays in customs clearance.
 You will need to provide a description of the goods, their value, and nature (whether it’s a gift, personal effects or something sold).
 Be honest and direct when you describe the contents of your package.
 List each item separately in your package and avoid writing general terms such as “clothing”, personal belongings or “gifts”.
 When shipping globally, it is important to leave the package open at the time of collection, as the courier driver must check its content.

-For example: if you ship a parcel with clothing, describe what they are, e.g. 1 x pair of Vans, 2 x pairs of black socks, 1 x Levis jeans trouser, 1 x white t-shirt and 1 x plaid shirt from H&M, and an addition to this, add the country of origin (example Turkey).
+For instance: if you are shipping a parcel with clothing, describe its content in a way of 1 x pair of Vans, 2 x pairs of black socks, 1 x Levis jeans trouser, 1 x white t-shirt and 1 x plaid shirt from H&M, and an addition to this, add the country of origin (example Turkey).

-The most important document is the invoice.
+It is important to keep the invoice for the purchased goods.
 It serves as an official statement of the value of the goods.
 It is in your best interest to keep the original and send a few copies of the invoice with your shipment.
 Whether you need to present other documents like a certificate of authenticity or shipping insurance depends from country to country, it is up to the customers to inform themselves.
 If the courier company responsible for the shipping is DHL, you can find these documents directly on their website.